Hgoatly/RecipesWithout/README.md

 or offensive.
 9. I am the site owner and I would like to collect recipes uploaded by users so that I can create a book to sell.
 10. I want to be able to get in touch with the site owner so that I can share any comments or criticisms about the site.
+11. I am a site user and would like to be able to search the site, so that I can quickly and easily locate recipes.
-11. I have forgotten my password, and would like to be able to reset my password easily so that I can continue accessing my account.
+12. I have forgotten my password, and would like to be able to reset my password easily so that I can continue accessing my account.

 ### Design: